Events

 Use the Standard cost conversions page to convert the inventory model for a batch of selected items from an actual costing approach to a standard costing approach.
 The conversion process involves a prerequisite inventory close, several steps during a transition period, which is defined by a transition start date and a planned conversion date, and then the conversion and an associated inventory close.

 After the conversion process is successfully completed, the inventory model for each item is based on standard cost, and the item’s standard cost is enabled.
 Subsequent inventory transactions will be valued at the item’s standard cost.
 In addition, the system converts the item’s physical inventory transactions for receipts and issues to standard cost based on the conversion date.
 The system also converts the item’s financial on-hand inventory to standard cost, and posts the difference in value as an inventory revaluation.
 Any transactions that occur after the conversion are valued at the item’s standard cost.
-You cannot enter backdated transactions before the conversion date, because an inventory close must be performed one day before the conversion date.
+You can't enter backdated transactions before the conversion date, because an inventory close must be performed one day before the conversion date.
 A conversion can only be performed if an inventory close was performed one day earlier.
-This inventory close cannot be canceled.
+This inventory close can't be canceled.

 Use the Standard cost conversions page to create a conversion record.
 You can create a new conversion record only when existing conversion records have been completed.
 The duration of the planned transition period is defined by the transition start date and the planned conversion date.
 A planned transition period can be as short as one day.
 A planned transition period helps to ensure that the conversion process has enough time to complete all its steps.
 An inventory close must be performed on a date that is one day before the transition start date, to help ensure that settlements are completed before you start the conversion process.
 To make sure that the transition start date and inventory close date are correctly aligned, you can either change the transition start date to one day after an existing inventory close or perform an inventory close.
 When you enter a conversion record, you also enter a user-defined identifier for a new costing version that will contain the standard costs for converted items.
 The costing version is generated automatically when you save the conversion record.